Your frequently asked questions, answered!

 If you choose the 14 month, year-round option, there is not enough time to complete a thesis.
 If you choose the 25 month option and do exceptional work in the Introduction to Research (Kinesiology 300) class, the faculty may approve a topic for research and a thesis.
 Approval is not automatic.

-A maximum of 6 units can be transferred.
+A maximum of 6 units may be transferred.
 The units must have been completed within the past 5 years and must not have been used as a part of any other awarded degree.
 They must be graduate level and Kinesiology-related.
 You must have achieved an A or B grade to transfer a class.
-Prior approval is required to transfer.
+Prior approval by the program director is required to transfer.

-Two to three graduate assistantships are available as a part of our collaboration with the Department of Recreational Sports at UC Berkeley.
+Two to three additional graduate assistantships are available as a part of our collaboration with the Department of Recreational Sports at UC Berkeley (UCB).
 These are half-time paid positions at UCB.
 To qualify for these GA positions, prospective students must be selected/hired by the department at UCB.
-A few additional GA positions are sometimes available through the SMC Athletic Department.
-To qualify, prospective students must be hired by the Athletic Department.
-One other GA position is available each year to oversee the departmental website.
-Interested students should contact the graduate Kinesiology Director.
+To learn more please contact Brigitte Lossing.

 Yes.
-Many of our students in sport management and fitness management do part of their curriculum in internships with local sport agencies.
-We have excellent relationships with high schools, colleges, and professional sport agencies.
+Many of our students in sport management and fitness management complete internships with local sport agencies.
+We have excellent relationships with high schools, colleges, and professional sport franchises.
+To learn more please see our Internship Opportunity Board or email our internship faculty adviser, Bill Manning.